shinpaingmin/Shopping_Cart/README.md

   1. Context API, useReducer hooks and other hooks were used in this project.
   2. React bootstrap components and react icons were used in this project.
+  3. Code splitting was used for better performance.

 # Getting Started with Create React App